Below History, Family Crest & Coats of Arms

 Another source claims the name "is an old, though now a rare, Devonshire name."
 This source also notes that the family had been lords of the manor of Stockleigh-English for more than 150 years.

-Important Dates for the Below family
+Early History of the Below family

 This web page shows only a small excerpt of our Below research.
 Another 77 words (6 lines of text) covering the years 1720, 1805, 1585, 1585, 1575, 1585, 1848, 1798 and 1866 are included under the topic Early Below History in all our PDF Extended History products and printed products wherever possible.